 If the works would be completed, these stones would be by 0.5 m taller than the largest existing erected latte stones – House of Taga in Tinian.
 Most likely here we see a competition between different clans, striving to make the largest stone structures.

 - Rainbird, Paul.
 The Archaeology of Micronesia, Cambridge World Archaeology, 2004.

 - Morgan, William N. Prehistoric Architecture in Micronesia, the University of Texas Press, 1988.

-Highlights of Northern Mariana Islands are the unique submarine volcanoes, the gorgeous nature and local megaliths – latte stone settings.
+Highlights of the Northern Mariana Islands are the unique submarine volcanoes, the gorgeous nature, and local megaliths – latte stone settings.

 One of the most fascinating groups of archaeological monuments are prehistoric structures made of stones – megaliths.
 Through the ages, people have loved to strain their minds to find a sensible explanation to the many riddles posed by megaliths.